 Students engage in project discussions, presentations and report writing

 Field trips to corporations, regulatory agencies and laboratories

 Analysis of experience, projects, discussions and presentations in subsequent semester

-Information for the Singapore trip to visit National University of Singapore (NUS) will be made available soon.
+Information for the Singapore trip to visit National University of Singapore (NUS):

 In Appreciation The International Experiences are partially funded by the International Scholars Program and generous donations by Mrs. Gloria Feldman.
 Mr. Rubin Feldman was a 1952 graduate of Washington University in St. Louis.